dakom/dotfiles/Windows.md

 ## TODO (nice to haves)

-* ✡️ in the prompt (see https://github.com/JanDeDobbeleer/oh-my-posh/issues/128)
+* Custom name in the prompt (see https://github.com/JanDeDobbeleer/oh-my-posh/issues/128)
 * be able to cd ~/links/project/etc.
 * Get ligatures and true color working nicely in Alacritty